 Photo Report Tokyo Venue

-Here is a photo of the Tokyo venue in Current.
+Here are photos of the Tokyo venue in Current.

 Photography / Shoma Kosai

-In the entrance hall, a full-scale structure model of a Korean temple made by Shintaka Shui ridge is installed.
-A powerful architectural model of 4m long conveys the skills of Korean carpenters.
-A major feature of this exhibition is that it offers a panoramic view of numerous architectural models from Japan, China and South Korea.
+In the entrance hall, a full-size braid model of a Korean temple made by Shintaka Shuryo is installed.
+A powerful architectural model with a length of 4m conveys the skills of Korean carpenters.
+A major feature of this exhibition is that you can overlook a number of architectural models from Japan, China and South Korea.

-In the intro with gallery space, along with a model of the Imperial Palace (Forbidden City), the architectural culture of Japan, China and South Korea and the characteristics of the masters are summarized in a compact panel.
+In the intro, which encompasses gallery space, together with the structure model of the palace (Forbidden City), the architectural culture of Japan, China and South Korea and the characteristics of the ridge are summarized in a compact panel.

 The center of the venue is the Korean corner.
-In the center, a structural model of Takashi Remon (Nandaimon) will be displayed, and the board drawings, mold boards, and carpentry tools used in the reconstruction work will make up the wall.
+In the center, a structural model of Takashi Reimon (Namdaemun) will be displayed, and board drawings, templates, and carpentry tools used in the reconstruction work will make up the wall.

-In this exhibition, a variety of video exhibitions are arranged everywhere.
+In this exhibition, substantial video exhibitions are arranged everywhere.

-The photo above is a "moving picture" created by a video artist based on a picture depicting a Korean carpenter.
-In addition, there is also a panorama video that allows you to see the inside view of Forbidden City Taiwaden in China and Kinseiden in Korea on a touch panel vertically and horizontally.
+The photo above is a "moving pictorial drawing" produced by a video artist based on a pictorial drawing depicting a Korean carpenter.
+In addition, we also have a panoramic video that allows you to see the inside view of Taiwa-dono in Forbidden City in China and Kinsei-dono in Korea vertically and horizontally using a touch panel.

 The back corner is Japan.
-There is a 1/2 structural model of Yakushi-ji Temple Eastin-do, which was produced in conjunction with this exhibition.
-You can see the ideas that have realized the beauty of Japan, such as the eaves that protrude deeply and thin and delicate parts.
-Of course, a number of carpentry tools for the Mitsuo Ogawa ridge are also on display.
+There is a 1/2 structural model of Yakushi-ji Temple Toin-do, which was produced in conjunction with this exhibition.
+You can see the ingenuity that realized Japanese beauty, such as the eaves that protrude deeply and thin and delicate parts.
+Of course, a number of carpentry tools of Mitsuo Ogawa ridge are also on display.

-At the theater corner, Mitsuzaku products featuring newly produced beams from Japan, China and South Korea will be screened (about 20 minutes each).
-In the foreground, there is a mini corner where you can touch and experience trees from Japan, China and South Korea.
-We also have a Chinese scale "gate shaku".
+At the theater corner, Mitsuzaku products featuring newly produced masters of Japan, China and South Korea will be screened (about 20 minutes each).
+In the foreground, there is a mini corner where you can experience the trees of Japan, China and South Korea.
+We also have a Chinese model "gate shaku".

-You can see the contents of the above exhibition in a series of videos.
-Please take a look at it.
+You can see the above exhibition contents in a series of videos.
+Please take a look here too.

 Copyright 2014 TAKENAKA CARPENTRY TOOLS MUSEUM.
 All rights reserved.